 1) Understand how crucial it is to listen to what the other person is saying.
-And it's just as crucial to listen to what that person isn't saying.
+And understand that it's just as crucial to listen to what that person isn't saying.

-2) Appreciate the power of cuddling.
+2) Appreciate the power of The Touch.
 Cuddling is more effective than Xanax at calming one down — a timely caress is more effective than the flu shot at strengthening the immune system.

 3) Hand out compliments.
 Every day.
-Most people parcel out compliments as if they were issued a baggie full at birth, and it has to last a lifetime.
+Most people parcel out compliments as if they were issued a shoebox bag-full at birth, and it has to last a lifetime.

 4) Help realize each other's dream.
-If one partner aspires to become a lion tamer, then the other should spring for the sequined vest, whip, and chair.
+If one partner aspires to become a tightrope walker, then the other should spring for the sequined vest and balance bar.
+Ta-dummm!

 5) Be each other's strongest ally against a rude world.
 Shore up defenses and protect one another — from others and from ourselves.
 Create a safe environment where we can let our guards down — where we can be free from the contaminants of complaints and criticism which corrode self-esteem and romance.
-Your soulmate is a living, breathing, fully formed ideal; someone to be prized and valued — not a fixer-upper.
+Your soulmate is a living, breathing fully formed imperfect ideal; someone to be prized and valued — not a fixer-upper.